Ariel-Berant/advancedTopicsInProgramming/Ex3/projFiles/README.md

 ## Compiling the project

 To compile the code, simply run ```make``` in the terminal whilst in the desired directory.
-This will create the tanks_game file, which you can then run on various inputs.
+This will create the .so file\simulator executable, which you can then give as input to a simulator executable\run on various inputs.

-To clean binaries and output files generated in the local directory, run ```make clean```.
+To clean executable\.so file generated in the local directory, run ```make clean```.

 ## General Notes

-### Bonus

-See bonus.txt for extra logging details.

 ### File handling